 - Ask pointed questions of employees and organizational leaders: how could fraud occur in their organization and did fraud occur?

-- Consider factors that could move someone to commit fraud.
+- Consider factors moving someone to commit fraud.

 - Brainstorm fraud risk with the audit team.